aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 Callbacks are an important part of JavaScript, they are vital to understand, even with the onset of promises and async/await.
 Callbacks get called by another function, so you don't have to call them in the arguments, ( Calling a function is using a function's name and adding `()` to the end of it, like `console.log()` )

-These are something that you will learn if you give yourself time, understanding how they work will make your JavaScript carrier a lot easier!
+These are something that you will learn if you give yourself time, understanding how they work will make your JavaScript career a lot easier!